Skip to main content

 Lab Website

 In my research program, I use human genomics and multi-omics to understand inherited and environmental risk factors for cardiometabolic diseases, Alzheimer’s disease and related dementias, and related quantitative traits.
 I work to link genetic variants to function through integration with multi-omics data, including transcriptomic, methylation, proteomic, and metabolomic measures.
 This work has important implications for disease risk prediction across diverse populations and improved understanding of disease biology.
-A focus on understudied Black and Hispanic/Latinx populations is a central theme of my research; human genetics research is dramatically unrepresentative of global populations, with >90% of genome-wide association study participants of European ancestry.
+A focus on understudied Black and Hispanic/Latinx populations is a central theme of my research; human genetics and molecular epidemiology research is dramatically unrepresentative of global populations, with for example >90% of genome-wide association study participants of European descent.
 As complex trait genetics moves into the clinic, increasing diversity is essential to ensure that all populations benefit from the promise of precision medicine.

 Mentor Training: